 6 Ways You’re Losing Money Without Even Realizing It

-We all like to think that we’re keeping a pretty close eye on our money.
-After all, life is expensive, and being able to afford extras like an amazing fall vacation or that new it bag requires smart budgeting.
-In order to stay on track and maintain control of your finances, you’ve probably developed some kind of system (or maybe even started using a budgeting app) that keeps you fully in the know about how much cash is coming in and how much is going out.
+We all like to think that we're keeping a pretty close eye on our money.
+After all, life is expensive, and being able to afford the extras requires smart budgeting.
+In order to stay on track and maintain control of your finances, you've probably developed some kind of system (or maybe even started using a budgeting app) that keeps you fully in the know about how much cash is coming in and how much is going out.

 Even the most financially savvy among us, though, might be losing money without knowing it.
 While the individual amounts may be small, they add up over time, which makes all of your other efforts to save and budget somewhat futile.
 We tapped into personal finance experts, including the team at Marcus by Goldman Sachs about the places where you're likely letting money slip away without even realizing it.
 Scroll down for all the details — then take control by eliminating this wasteful spending!

 1. You're holding on to outdated appliances.
 That old-school refrigerator or stove might not look like something Joanna Gaines would choose for a renovated kitchen, but there are bigger problems at play as well.
 Older appliance models are not built efficiently, and they use a lot more electricity to do exactly the same job as a more modern counterpart.
 Large appliances may have a high ticket price, but if you make the investment now, you'll save money on your electric bill in the future.